 The Board of Trustees (Company Directors) are responsible for the management of the Company/Trust, the maximum number of trustees being eleven, two nominated by the Brockenhurst Parish Council, two representing user organisations and seven nominated by members of the general public within the area of benefit.
 The powers and responsibilities of the Board are laid down in the Articles of Association which can be made available on request along with the Memorandum of Association.
 Currently the Board meets at least quarterly with the Annual General Meeting in July being held as a General Meeting open to any members or others wishing to attend.

-The Trustees are (current as of October 2019, please click on a name for further information):
+The Trustees are (current as of January 2020, please scroll down or click on a name for further information):

 After studying Economics and Social Anthropology at Manchester University I joined the (Womens) Royal Air Force as an officer on a short service commission.
 On leaving I went into Personnel Management (as it then was!) and then managed various vocational training programmes.
 More latterly I’ve been a business advisor with the Prince’s Trust and run projects for unemployed young people.